temach/reports/FIA-Lab-5-mail.md

 tcp6       0      0 ::1:631                 :::*                    LISTEN
 ```

-Then telnet to localhost port 25 to test sending mail to a local user from root (lines prefixed with numbers `250`, `354` are written by postfix, everything is typed by the user).
-Also do not forget the `.` at the end, which indicates end of line:
+Then telnet to localhost port 25 to test sending mail to a local user from root (lines prefixed with numbers, such as `220` or `250` or `354` are returned by postfix mail server, the lines in between are typed by the user).
+Also do not forget the `.` at the end, which indicates end of the email body:
 ```
 artem@ postfix-3.4.6$ telnet localhost 25
 Trying 127.0.0.1...